egonw/swat4hcls-2023--custom-scholia/paper/paper.md

 ## Task 1

 For the first task, reducing the number of times the URL of the SPARQL endpoint is explicitly given, we identified how it is used in various Python files.
-It turns out that a global constance in `query.py` can be reused in two other scripts, resulting in two patches:
+It turns out that a global constant in `query.py` can be reused in two other scripts, resulting in two patches:

 * [scholia/commit/20152877efed739abf4c433bd38e3646371d51aa](https://github.com/egonw/scholia/commit/20152877efed739abf4c433bd38e3646371d51aa)